andykuszyk/dotfiles/README.md

 Most of my Emacs configuration is documented as literate org files in the `.emacs.d` directory.
 You can see how the files are loaded in [`.emacs.d/init.el`](.emacs.d/init.el).

-This repo contains the dotfiles that I use for Emacs, Vim, Zsh, i3wm, and a few other tools.
-I use these files on Ubuntu, Fedora, Mac OS, and Termux.

 ## Installation
 First, clone this repo.
 I typically clone it to `~/repos/andykuszyk/dotfiles`: